 In the story 'Good Country People' a young woman with a sense of moral superiority experiences her downfall.
 The protagonist, Joy Hopewell, has an artificial leg as a result of a hunting accident.
 She has a Ph.D. in philosophy and she has changed her name legally from Joy to Hulga.
 Joy-Hulga tries to seduce a Bible salesman, a simple-seeming country boy, with the obvious phallic name of Manley Pointer.
 He turns out to be another 'Hazel Motes' and disappears with her artificial leg.
 "The Artificial Nigger" is a lesson about injustice.

 For further reading: The Added Dimensions, ed. by M.J.
 Friedman and L.A.
 Lawson (1966); The Eternal Crossroads: The Art of Flannery O'Connor by L.V.
 Driskell and J.T.
 Brittain (1971); Flannery O'Connor by K. Feeley (1972); Nightmares and Visions by G.H.
 Muller (1972); Invisible Parade: The Fiction of Flannery O'Connor by M. Orvell (1972); The Pruning Word by J.R.
 May (1976); Flannery O'Connor by D.T.
 McFarland (1976); Flannery O'Connor's Dark Comedies by C. Shloss (1980); Conversations With Flannery O'Connor by Rosemary M. Magee (1987); American Gargoyles: Flannery O'Connor and the Medieval Grotesque by Anthony Di Renzo (1993); The True Country: Themes in the Fiction of Flannery O'Connor by Carter W. Martin (1994); Flannery O'Connor: New Perspectives, ed.
-Sura Prasad Rath and Mary Neff Shaw (1996); Writing Against God: Language As Message in the Literature of Flannery O'Connor by Joanne Halleran McMullen (1996); Flannery O'Connor; The Woman, the Thinker, the Visionary by ´Ted R. Spivey (1997); Flannery O'Connor's Characters by Laurence Enjolras (1998); Flannery O'Connor: Comprehensive Research and Study Guide, ed. by Harold Bloom (1999); Flannery O'Connor, Hermit Novelist by Richard Giannone (2000); Flannery O'Connor: A Life by Jean W. Cash (2002); Critical Companion to Flannery O'Connor by Connie Ann Kirk (2008); Flannery: A Life by Brad Gooch (2010); Short Fiction of Flannery O'Connor, edited by Robert C. Evans (2016); Revelation and Convergence: Flannery O'Connor and the Catholic Intellectual Tradition, edited by Mark Bosco and Brent Little (2017) --- For further information: Flannery O'Connor - Andalusia Foundayion, Inc. ; Flannery O'Connor Childhood Home Foundation
+Sura Prasad Rath and Mary Neff Shaw (1996); Writing Against God: Language As Message in the Literature of Flannery O'Connor by Joanne Halleran McMullen (1996); Flannery O'Connor; The Woman, the Thinker, the Visionary by ´Ted R. Spivey (1997); Flannery O'Connor's Characters by Laurence Enjolras (1998); Flannery O'Connor: Comprehensive Research and Study Guide, ed. by Harold Bloom (1999); Flannery O'Connor, Hermit Novelist by Richard Giannone (2000); Flannery O'Connor: A Life by Jean W. Cash (2002); Critical Companion to Flannery O'Connor by Connie Ann Kirk (2008); Flannery: A Life by Brad Gooch (2010); Short Fiction of Flannery O'Connor, edited by Robert C. Evans (2016); Revelation and Convergence: Flannery O'Connor and the Catholic Intellectual Tradition, edited by Mark Bosco and Brent Little (2017); When Fiction and Philosophy Meet: A Conversation with Flannery O'Connor and Simone Weil by E. Jane Doering & Ruthann Knechel Johansen (2019) --- For further information: Flannery O'Connor - Andalusia Foundation, Inc. ; Flannery O'Connor Childhood Home Foundation